EleutherAI/gpt-neox/configs/neox_arguments.md

     Default = None

-    description of the used precision, either one of fp16 or fp32 (and in the future bf16).
+    description of the used precision, either one of fp16, bfloat16, or fp32